johnyang-nv/FB-OCC-TRT/deployment/README.md

    This script also dumps input data which will be needed later to create the TensorRT engine.

-## TensorRT Plugin Cross-Compilation for DRIVE Orin Linux on x86 host
+## TensorRT Plugin Cross-Compilation for DRIVE Orin on x86 host

+   This model is to be deployed on NVIDIA DRIVE Orin with TensorRT 8.6.13.3, accessible via details on the [NVIDIA DRIVE site](https://developer.nvidia.com/drive/downloads).

    FB-OCC uses operations that are not natively supported by TensorRT, including `GridSample3D`, `BevPoolv2`, and `Multi-Scale Deformable Attention`.
 Those operations will be compiled as TensorRT plugins.

    ### Steps to Cross-Compile TensorRT Plugins